MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/purchasing-how-request-quotes.md

 ## <a name="to-convert-a-purchase-quote-to-a-purchase-order"></a>To convert a purchase quote to a purchase order

-When you have accepted the supplier's quote, you can convert it to a purchase invoice or order to process the purchase.
+When you have accepted the vendor's quote, you can convert it to a purchase invoice or order to process the purchase.

 1. Open a purchase quote that is ready to convert, and then choose the **Make Order** action.